bercol20/Elk-Stack-Project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
 The load balancer ensures that work to process incoming traffic will be shared by both vulnerable web servers.
 Access control will ensure that only authorized users, namely, ourselves, will be able to connect in the first place.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
-Load balancer defends an organization against DDoS.
+In addition to managing traffic flows accross enterprise routers and servers, Load balancer defends an organization against DDoS by shifting attack trafic from the corporate server to a public cloud provider.
-Jum box is a source connector from where we can connect to other servers.
+Jum box is a source connector from where we can connect to other servers; Web1 and Web2 in our case.
+In order to access Web1 and Web2 servers, a client need to first acces a Jump Box which is a security layer.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network and system metrics.
-- _TODO: What does Filebeat watch for?_ Filebeat detects changes to the filesystem.
-Especialy we use it to collect Apache logs.
+- _TODO: What does Filebeat watch for?_ Filebeat detects changes to the filesystem; especialy we use it to collect Apache logs.

-- _TODO: What does Metricbeat record?_ Metricbeat detects changes in system, such as CPU usage.
-We use it to generate a trace of all atcitity that takes place on the nework.
+- _TODO: What does Metricbeat record?_ Metricbeat detects changes in system, such as CPU usage; we use it to generate a trace of all atcitity that takes place on the nework.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.